Dear future Assistant Principal,

 Your personal job interview coach

 P.S.
-Feel free to send me a message if you are still not sure how this guide will help you to get a job.
-I try my best to answer all messages within twelve hours (glen[at]assistantprincipalinterviewquestions[dot]com).
+Send me a message if you have any questions.
+I try my best to answer all messages within twelve hours.
+Thank you! (glen[at]assistantprincipalinterviewquestions[dot]com).